-- 1.1 The purpose of this policy is to encourage all members of staff and others who may have genuine concerns about serious malpractice at the College to raise such concerns without fear of reprisals or discrimination against them.
+- 1.1 The purpose of this policy is to encourage all members of staff and others who may have genuine concerns about the conduct of others at the College to raise such concerns without fear of reprisals or discrimination against them.
 It sets out the legal protection provided to those who make 'protected disclosures' and the procedure to be followed. - 1.2 This Policy is for disclosures about matters that are in the public interest.
-If an employee is concerned that their own contract has been, or is likely to be, broken, they should use the College's Grievance Procedure.
-If an external client or customer is concerned about services associated with the College, the concerns should be raised through the College complaints procedure. - 1.3 An employee who makes a protected disclosure, that they reasonably believe is in the public interest to do so, has the right not to be dismissed, or subjected to victimisation, because they have made the disclosure.
+If an employee is concerned that their own employment contract has been, or is likely to be, broken, they should use the College's Grievance Procedure.
+If an external client or customer is concerned about services associated with the College, the concerns should be raised through the College complaints procedure. - 1.3 An employee who makes a protected disclosure, that they reasonably believe is in the public interest to do so, has the right not to be dismissed, or subjected to victimisation, because they have made the disclosure. - 1.4 This policy has been developed in accordance with current legislation: - Public Interest and Disclosure Act 1998 - Enterprise and Regulatory Reform Act 2013